Main Section Members

 - Eligible members aged 65 to 68 inclusive have $35,000 of Terminal Illness insurance cover.

-- Eligible members under age 39 have $200,000 of TPD insurance cover.
-The level of cover reduces rapidly from age 39 to age 64 and is $0 from age 65.
+- Eligible members under age 30 have $150,000 of TPD insurance cover.
+The level of cover reduces from age 30 to age 64 and is $0 from age 65.

-- $6.47 per week is deducted from each eligible member’s account to cover the cost of insurance.
+- Deductions are made from each eligible member’s account to cover the cost of insurance.

 - Fund help line service where you get to speak to a person who actually knows your super – no waiting in queues or on hold.